Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/cloud-gateways-transit-gateway.md

 For AWS transit gateways, there is one more step to let the transit gateways turn to `ready`.
 After the transit gateway created in {{site.konnect_short_name}}, its `status.state` will become `pending-acceptance` in several minutes.
 This means {{site.konnect_short_name}} has sent the request to AWS asking acceptance of attaching the transit gateway.
-You need to accept the attaching in AWS following the guide of [AWS Transit Gateway#Accept Transit Gateway attachment request](/konnect/gateway-manager/dedicated-cloud-gateways/transit-gateways/#accept-transit-gateway-attachment-request).
+You must accept the attaching in AWS following the guide of [AWS Transit Gateway#Accept Transit Gateway attachment request](/konnect/gateway-manager/dedicated-cloud-gateways/transit-gateways/#accept-transit-gateway-attachment-request).

 After you accept the attachment request, the `status.state` of the `{{crd}}` should become `ready` in some time.